What is the definition of Oklahoma drill in football?

-1. This is a full contact drill in football.
-The Oklahoma drill consists of a blocker and a defender who face off against each other, three yards apart in a corridor that is at least one-yard wide.
-The boundaries of the corridor are usually marked off by pads or blocking bags, with the total area of the corridor at about three feet by nine feet.
+1. The Oklahoma drill is a full contact drill in football in which an offensive blocker and a defender face off against each other.
+The players are positioned three yards apart in a corridor that is at least one-yard wide.
+The boundaries of the corridor are usually marked off by pads or blocking bags, with the total area of the corridor measured at about three feet by nine feet.

 When the whistle sounds, the drill begins and both players then rush towards each other until either someone ends up on the ground or is pushed out of bounds.